 In this post-earnings release series, we’ve looked at analyst ratings for Royal Dutch Shell (RDS.A).
-In this part, we will look at changes in Shell’s implied volatility.
-We’ll also estimate Shell’s stock price range for the eight-day period ending August 3, 2018.
+In this part, we’ll look at changes in Shell’s implied volatility.
+We’ll also estimate Shell’s stock price range for the eight-day period ending on May 4.

-Royal Dutch Shell (RDS.A) released earnings on July 26.
-On the day, implied volatility in Shell fell by 1.9 percentage points over the previous day to 17.8%.
-This was also lower than Shell’s 30-day average implied volatility of 19.6%.
-On the same day, Shell’s stock price fell by 3.7%.
+Royal Dutch Shell (RDS.A) published its earnings results on April 26.
+That day, implied volatility in Shell fell by two percentage points from the previous day to 17.8%.
+This level was lower than Shell’s 30-day average implied volatility of 19.1%.
+On April 26, Shell’s stock price fell 1.1%.

-Expected price range for Shell stock for eight-day period ending on August 3
+Expected price range for Shell stock up to May 4

-Considering Shell’s implied volatility of 17.8% and assuming a normal distribution of prices (bell curve model) and a standard deviation of one (with a probability of 68.2%), Shell stock could close between $69.5 and $66.0 per share in the eight-day period ending on August 3, 2018.
+Considering Shell’s implied volatility of 17.8%, and assuming a normal distribution of prices (the bell curve model) and a standard deviation of one (with a probability of 68.2%), Shell’s stock price could close between $72.2 and $68.4 per share in the eight-day period ending on May 4.